Ray Charles performing “America the Beautiful” prior to a Boston Red Sox baseball game, April 2003. AP photo.

 Gaga and black guy dancing in Google ad.

 Gaga message: "Unleash your inner monster!"

 Gaga in pensive moment in Google Chrome ad.

 Guy in Google ad showing off Gaga-like costume.

 Lady Gaga in closing frames of Google ad.

 In the final frames of the ad, clicking on the Chrome icon yields a display of other Google icons, each representing other web possibilities.

-Ostensibly, this TV commercial — which is also posted as a YouTube video – is an advertisement for Google’s “Chrome” internet browser ( a browser is a piece of software that enables internet users to do many wondrous and varied things on the web, from viewing websites to sharing videos and more.
-Other companies also offer browsers, such as Microsoft’s “Explorer” or Mozilla’s “Firefox.”
-Interestingly, however, Google found that many people have no idea of what a browser is, that they have a choice of which browsers they use, and could download a different browser than the one pre-loaded on their laptops and PCs).
+Ostensibly, this TV commercial — which was also posted as a YouTube video – is an advertisement for Google’s “Chrome” internet browser.
+For those who may not know, a browser is a piece of software that enables internet users to do many wondrous and varied things on the web, from viewing websites to sharing videos and more.
+Other companies — Google competitors — also offer browsers, such as Microsoft’s “Explorer” or Mozilla’s “Firefox.”
+Interestingly, however, in market research Google discovered that many people had no idea of what a browser was, nor did they realize they had a choice of browsers and could download a different browser than those pre-loaded on phones, laptops and PCs.

 Lady Gaga, of course, is the star of this commercial and, in a showcase of web interactivity, so are her fans, whom she affectionately calls “Little Monsters.”